turingschool-examples/task_manager_rails/README.md

 Here we have a form with an action (url path) of `/tasks` and a method of `post`.
 This combination of path and verb will be important when we create the route, controller and action.
 We then have an text input field for the title, a textarea for the description, and a submit button.

-_side note_: You may be wondering about this `form_authenticity_token` business - don't worry about this now; it has to do with security protocols in Rails.
+_Side note_: You may be wondering about this `form_authenticity_token` business - don't worry about this now; it has to do with security protocols in Rails.
 If you are *super* curious, take that line out and see what happens - then come back and put that line back in when your form no longer works!

 Navigate to [http://localhost:3000/tasks/new](http://localhost:3000/tasks/new) to see your beautiful form!